ddev/ddev/docs/content/users/usage/architecture.md

 `homeadditions` directory
 : Files to be copied into the web container on startup.
 You could use this, for example, to override the default home directory contents (`.profile`, `.bashrc`, `.composer`, `.ssh`), or include scripts that you’d like to be available inside the container.
 (You can do the same thing globally in `~/.ddev/homeadditions`.)
 Check out the [homeadditions docs](../extend/in-container-configuration.md) for more.

+`local_commands` subdirectories
+: User local custom [shell commands](../extend/custom-commands.md) that can run on the host or inside a container.

 `mutagen` directory
 : Contains `mutagen.yml`, where you can [override the default Mutagen configuration](../install/performance.md#advanced-mutagen-configuration-options).